r3Fuze/gulp-testing/README.md

 gulp-testing
 ============

-Playing around with gulp.js and automated testing.
+Playing around with gulp.js and automated testing!